flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 def gpu_available() -> bool:
    return torch.cuda.is_available()
 ```
-Leveraging a flytekit feature, you can request a specific accelerator device from the task decorator .

 ### How it works?

-When this task is evaluated, `flytepropeller` injects both a toleration and a nodeSelector for a more flexible scheduling configuration.
+When this task is evaluated, `flytepropeller` injects both a toleration and a [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for a more flexible scheduling configuration.

 An example pod spec on GKE would include the following: